 The U.S. Bureau of Labor Statistics (BLS) projects a 13% increase in demand for camera operators and film editors by 2026.
 A bachelor’s degree qualifies graduates for entry–level positions in areas like producing and directing.
 An undergraduate film degree is also an ideal starting point for students interested in the academic or technical sides of the movie industry.

-- Choosing an Online Bachelor’s in Film Progam
+Online Bachelor’s in Film Degree Program Ranking Guidelines

 The Best Online Bachelor’s in Film Programs